 - The Board may consider an untimely appeal if it is accompanied by a written request for leave to file an untimely appeal; and the Board determines, in its discretion and for good and substantial cause shown, that the appeal should be considered.

-- The Board will make a determination regarding any appeal within 20 working days of actual receipt of the appeal by the Freedom of Information Office, and the determination letter will notify the appealing party of the right to seek judicial review.
+- The Board will make a determination regarding any appeal within 20 working days of actual receipt of the appeal by the Information Disclosure Section, and the determination letter will notify the appealing party of the right to seek judicial review.

 - The Board may reconsider a denial while an appeal is pending, if intervening circumstances or additional facts not known at the time of the denial come to the attention of the Board.